 This potato salad is made with Yukon Gold potatoes and grainy mustard, along with chopped celery and eggs.
 This is an excellent choice if you're looking for a tasty cookout or picnic potato salad.
 The golden color will make it a standout.
 Use a good quality whole grain mustard or you can use your favorite gourmet mustard.
 Not everyone loves onions in their potato salad, so those are optional.

-The Yukon Gold potato has nearly twice as much vitamin C as russet potatoes, so you will be boosting the nutrition of your side dish by using this variety.
-The skins are also left on, which provide additional nutrition and you don't have the tedious step of peeling the potatoes.
-The Yukon Gold potato is an all-purpose potato that will retain its shape better in potato salad than a starchy potato like the russet potato.
+Yukon Golds have nearly twice as much vitamin C as russet potatoes, so you will be boosting the nutrition of your side dish by using this variety.
+The skins are also left on, which provide additional nutrition, plus you don't have the tedious step of peeling the potatoes.
+The Yukon Gold potato is an all-purpose potato that will retain its shape better in a salad than a starchy potato like the russet.

 - For the Salad: